Manipur Water Supply Project

 |Sector||Water Supply and Sanitation|

 The Manipur Water Supply Project is proposed to address the above challenges through construction and upgrade of drinking water supply infrastructure.
-The components of the proposed Project include construction and upgrade of drinking water supply systems in: i) Imphal Planning Area, the capital city of Manipur; ii) additional 25 towns; and iii) 1,731 rural habitations.
-The Project will be implemented over a period of five years from 2020 to 2024.
+The components of the Project include construction and upgrade of drinking water supply systems in: i) Imphal Planning Area, the capital city of Manipur; ii) 25 other towns; and iii) 1,731 rural habitations.
+The Project will provide safe drinking water supply to about 3.11 million people in Manipur by 2025.

 The positive impacts of the Project include: (i) increased capacity of safe drinking water supply; (ii) improved water supply network with household connections in urban, suburban and rural areas; (iii) time savings for fetching water; (iii) improved water quality through enhanced water treatment capacity; (iv) reduced medical expenses incurred by water related diseases; (v) reduced loss of time and labor from water related diseases; and (vi) improved quality of living for the local population.

 The Project is Category “B” in line with NDB’s Environmental and Social Framework (ESF).
 Main environmental and social impacts include: (i) clearance of existing land, vegetation or building; (ii) generation of construction and demolition wastes including scraps; (iii) soil erosion and silt runoff, particularly at intake works; and (iv) community safety risks.
 E&S impacts will be mitigated by adherence to Indian E&S regulations and implementation of E&S management plans specifically developed for the Project.

 The total cost of the Project is estimated to be USD 390 million.
 The NDB will finance USD 312 million or 80% of the total estimated cost.
 The remaining balance will be financed by counterpart funds from the Government of Manipur.

 |Financier||Amount (USD million)|

 |Government of Manipur||78|